simutool/.github/profile/README.md

 - Research Associates: Maliha Qureshi, Simon Steuer
 - Developers: Adrian Lengenfelder, Valentina Veloso, Lukas Genssler, Katharina Broswik, Harshit Gupta

-In this document (and github organization) we present an overview of the problem and the soltuon we developed, as well as an archive of the software we built.
+This document is the entry-point into the SIMUTOOL github organization which contains a public archive of the source code software solutions built in the project.